faraz2079/CustomerFeedback/README.md

 First deploy the application using the deployment and service file in inference_pipeline, then we can run the script and it applies deployment files automatically for testing purposes.

+- The script runs for 63 minutes and it runs 3 load cycles (low - mid - high):
+- every load cycle contains 3 cycles with 2 minutes pause in between and also 2 minutes pause between the load cycles.
+- it saves the result in the files in the directory that the script exists

 for running the script:
 ./run_experiment.sh | tee -a experiment.log